AlexWS12/AlexWS12/README.md

 ## Hello there 👋 I’m Alex

 I’m a Computer Science student at Florida International University with a strong interest in building intelligent systems that connect software, hardware, and data.
-I enjoy hands-on projects where AI meets the real world, especially in robotics, IoT, and computer vision.
+I am passionate about hands-on projects where AI meets the real world, especially in robotics, IoT, and computer vision.

 - 🛠️ I’m currently working on AI-powered applications, computer vision systems, and hardware integrated projects.
 - 📖 I’m currently learning machine learning, data science methods, embedded systems, and scalable backend development.